X-CASH-official/xcash-dpops/README.md

 --block_verifiers_secret_key - The block verifiers secret key.
 This must be the first parameter

+--debug - Show all incoming and outgoing messages from the server

 --log_file "log_file" - Write all output to a log file with no colors

 --log_file_color "log_file" - Write all output to a log file with colors